opinionlab/nginx/README.md

 - runit (for nginx::source)
 - On RHEL family distros, the "yum" cookbook is required for `recipe[yum::epel]`.
-- On Ubuntu, when using Nginx.org's stable package, `recipe[apt::default]` is required.
+- On Ubuntu, when using Nginx.org's stable package, `recipe[apt]` is required.

 ### Platforms